BLSQ/VBR-template/country_pipelines/mali/initialize_vbr/README.md

    - In `get_dhis2()` we establish a connection to DHIS2.
    - In `get_hesabu()` we establish a connection to Hesabu.
    - In `get_setup()` we load the setup configuration.
-   - In `get_period_dicts()` we construct a dictionary that informs us which periods we need to extract data from, based on the parameters given by the user.
+   - In `get_periods_dict()` we construct a dictionary that informs us which periods we need to extract data from, based on the parameters given by the user.
 We have the periods in both monthly and quarterly format.

 2. **Fetch relevant metadata**
    - In `get_organisation_units()` we extract organizational unit metadata from DHIS2 using the specified program ID.
 We will use this data to extract the relevant VBR data for the correct organizational units.